✂️ Segmentation¶

 -

-This paper reformulates class-level curriculum learning in unsupervised domain adaptation as a sequential decision-making problem under the reinforcement learning framework.
-The proposed HeuSCM framework achieves autonomous curriculum scheduling via high-dimensional semantic state perception and category-fair policy gradients, attaining state-of-the-art performance (72.9 mIoU) on ACDC, Dark Zurich, and Nighttime Driving.
+This paper reformulates class-level curriculum learning in unsupervised domain adaptation as a sequential decision-making problem in reinforcement learning.
+It proposes the HeuSCM framework, which achieves autonomous curriculum planning through high-dimensional semantic state perception and a class-fair policy gradient, reaching SOTA performance on ACDC, Dark Zurich, and Nighttime Driving (72.9 mIoU).

 -